-Sign up: We are hoping to get 40 architects to participate in the programme.
-Sign up is very straightforward – you are only asked to provide your name, organisation, location, a few words on what you expect to be working on over the next few months and to tick the range of insights likely to be provided.
+Sign up: Sign up is very straightforward – you are only asked to provide your name, organisation, location, a few words on what you expect to be working on over the next few months and to tick the range of insights likely to be provided.

 For more information on the Professional Insights Programme please contact Jude Faloon (firstname.lastname@example.org).